jvansch1/ycharts-wiki/YCharts-General-Charts-(i.e.-Bar-Charts-2.0).md

 # Inputs // GeneralChartParams
 Just like fundamental chart, the general chart endpoint will call into a GeneralChartParams object that will accept a series of params and clean them up such that we can pass them into another class that will query DB and produce the actual chart data.

-The inputs are as follows
+The inputs are as follows:

 **xAxis**: Required, one of 'securities', 'metrics', 'time'

 **metrics**: Optional, list of 0 or more metrics, default []